-Twenty-one counties had a residential property coefficient of dispersion between 5-15 percent and met the IAAO standard.
-Fifteen counties had coefficients of dispersion for residential properties greater than 15 percent.
+Twenty-three counties had a residential property coefficient of dispersion that met IAAO standard of between 5-15 percent.
+Fourteen counties had coefficients of dispersion for residential properties greater than 15 percent.
 Data by class of property are not available for Columbia and Garfield Counties.

-Twenty-five counties were within the IAAO suggested coefficient of dispersion range for nonresidential property of 5-20 percent.
-Twelve counties had CODs above 20 percent for nonresidential properties.
+Twenty-three counties were within the IAAO suggested coefficient of dispersion range for nonresidential property of 5-20 percent.
+Fourteen counties had CODs above 20 percent for nonresidential properties.
 Data by class of property are not available for Columbia and Garfield Counties.